eja/tibula/README.md

 - **Setup and Initialization:**
   - Options for initializing the database, setting up the admin user, and defining the importing path.
     ```bash
-    --setup        # Initialize the database
+    --db-setup        # Initialize the database
-    --setup-user   # Admin username
+    --db-setup-user   # Admin username
-    --setup-pass   # Admin password
+    --db-setup-pass   # Admin password
-    --setup-path   # Setup files path
+    --db-setup-path   # Setup files path
     ```
     ***Note:***
-      If `--setup-path` is not provided, the embedded assets will be used to import the default modules.
+      If `--db-setup-path` is not provided, the embedded assets will be used to import the default modules.
-      The admin user is set to `admin` by default, you can customize it using `--setup-user`.
+      The admin user is set to `admin` by default, you can customize it using `--db-setup-user`.

 - **Web Service Configuration:**
   - Configuration options for starting the web service, specifying the host, port, path, and SSL/TLS certificates.